Skip to content

 // Simply captures the values from the stack

-// if the call to `ecrecoverExecute()` was successful
+// if the call to `_ecrecoverExecute()` was successful.

 asm fun _ecrecoverSuccess(): EcrecoverKey { }